jeremy-steinberg/Basic-Radiology-Stack-Viewer/README.md

 # Radiology Stack Scroller

 This is a simple web application for viewing a stack of radiology images.
 The html file is only around 10kb.
-The application allows the user to scroll through the images using a vertical scrollbar, and provides buttons for adjusting the brightness and contrast, zooming, and panning the images.
-The application is built using HTML, CSS, and JavaScript, and runs on a Python web server.
-Creating was assisted by ChatGPT.
-This was created because I couldn't find any non-DICOM radiology image viewers.
+The application allows the user to scroll through the images using a vertical scrollbar, select the stack, and provides buttons for adjusting the brightness and contrast, zooming, panning, and magnification of the images.
+The application is built using HTML, CSS, and JavaScript, and needs to run on a web server due to CORS limitations.
+This was created because I couldn't find any open source non-DICOM radiology image viewers.
 The usage case would be for very lightweight applications where a DICOM server isn't required and you just want to scroll through simple radiology pictures.
+Creation was assisted by ChatGPT-4.
+Creating the full app was outside its abilities, but it was very helpful in iterative design and hence this has been licensed as CC-Zero.

 ## Features